 5.1 The Services will be those services set out on our Site at the time you order the Services from us.

-5.2 Officefront Business Address and Officefront Virtual Office Customers may use the chosen business centre as their business address (the Centre) and as their Company Registered Office of the business (if Registered Office Hosting is requested by you and is available and accepted by us) all of which is chargeable.
+5.2 Officefront Business Address and Officefront Virtual Office Customers may use the chosen business centre as their business address (the Centre) and as their Company Registered Office of the business (ONLY if Registered Office Hosting is requested by you and is available and accepted by us) all of which is chargeable.
 The address may not be used as the location of your statutory records or the address of the Company Directors as notified to Companies House.
 When the Officefront virtual office service terminates you agree to inform Companies House of the change of address within seven days.
-Mail will be handled according to instructions specified by the Client who will be responsible for all resulting forwarding and service charges.
+Mail will be handled according to accepted instructions specified by the Client who will be responsible for all resulting forwarding and service charges.

 Clients using an Officefront partner site note that, should such a site change its situation as to being able to provide a continued service due to closure or any other reason, Officefront cannot accept responsibility for any inconvenience that such an action may cause.
 Officefront will make every effort possible to find a suitable replacement location, if one can be obtained.

 5.3 Officefrront Answering Service enables calls to a telephone number designated by Officefront to be answered in the company name specified by the Client.
 Calls will be handled according to written instructions specified by the Client who will be responsible for all resulting forwarding and service charges.
 Officefront staff are not permitted to take instructions verbally.
 Operator/Receptionist time communicating with your callers for message taking and patching is based on 150 seconds.
 Any excess time spent will be chargeable in increments of 150 seconds at the rate agreed for your normal call handling.